 There will often be ‘null’ responses, meaning a respondent didn’t answer the question.
 You should apply a data source filter to exclude these so that every record corresponds to an answered question per respondent.

 You can learn more about pivoting your data in Tableau with this Quick start guide.

 After pivoting the data, the hard work is over!
 Now it’s just a matter of cleaning up the data so that analysis is as easy as possible.

 One of the first steps I always take is to duplicate the response field and change the data type to numeric.
 This will convert any numeric response keys (like ratings) to measures.
 This makes it easier to do a variety of things, like computing averages, for example.

 Another step is to group the questions that have similar answer keys (like ratings questions, Likert scale, yes/no, etc.).
-This makes it simpler to analyze questions of the same type by using the field ‘Question Type’ and ‘Questions’ on the filters shelf.
+This makes it simpler to analyse questions of the same type by using the field ‘Question type’ and ‘Questions’ on the filters shelf.